Move 6 matches to make 5 squares from the puzzle figure with each matchstick a side of a square.

 Well, well, well.
 Nothing has been told about the size of the squares.
 There is actually a larger square formed by all the four squares.
 That makes 5 squares.
 So this is our target figure.

 You now know for certain that from the puzzle figure on the left you have to make the target 5 square figure on the right in the schematic below.
-And you have to do that by moving as many as 6 matches.
+And you need to do that by moving 6 matches.

 Solution to the matchstick puzzle move 6 matches to make 5 squares : How to identify the 6 matches to move

-You realize this time that going ahead to identify 6 matches to move by trial and error will be a tedious and time-consuming process that no intelligent person should follow.
-Instead you must devise a systematic method to identify the 6 matches to move quickly and without any guess.
+Realize that identifying 6 matches to move by trial and error will be a tedious and time-consuming process.
+This is not the best option.
+Instead, you must devise a systematic method to identify the 6 matches to move quickly and without any guess.

 So you concentrate on the METHOD of doing the task rather that actually doing the task.
 This always is a good habit.